kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 1. Services can change from `Single Stack` to `Dual Stack (required)` or `Dual Stack (optional)` as described below.
 2. Services can also change `Dual Stack` to `Single Stack`.
-3. Services `can not` change the primary service ip `spec.clusterIP` or `spec.clusterIPs[0]` because this will break existing mutability rules.
+3. Services `can not` change the primary service IP `spec.clusterIP` or `spec.clusterIPs[0]` because this will break existing mutability rules.
 This also apply even changing a service from `Single Stack` to `Dual Stack` or the other way around.